AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 - Learn how to compare instances of classes to one another
 - Create your own `equals` method for a class
 - Practice `if` statements and coding skills
+	- I will be able to write a program that compares String values and not String location

 <mark >You may recall that the String class is included in the Java language package</mark> [(See java.lang)](https://docs.oracle.com/javase/8/docs/api/java/lang/package-summary.html).
 When you create a String object from its class, the object is a reference variable.
 For example, the following declarations create two String reference variables.